-You may be popping over on this page because you are a lovely wedding couple of mine and I have sent this over for you to take a peek in planning your day.
+You may be popping over on this page because you are a lovely wedding couple of mine and I have sent this over for you to take a peek at when planning your day.
 Or you may have landed on this page because you're looking to find out more information on how to make your wedding/elopement day honest and genuine.
 Either way, welcome my friends!
-This resource guide I placed together is truly meant as a tool to help couples create a day that's authentic and flows with their personalities.
-Bonus, it also talks a little bit about lighting (my personal favorite), portraits and some unconventional places to consider for your day.
-Never hesitate to reach out if you'd like to chat or have questions.
-I truly believe weddings and elopements are best experienced when it's about collaboration.
+This resource guide I placed together is truly meant as a tool to help couples create a day that's authentic and feels real for them.
+Bonus, it also talks a little bit about lighting (my personal favorite), wedding portraits and some unconventional places to consider for your day.
 Onward my friends!

 STAY TRUE TO YOU

 Creating and planning your day can come with a lot to-do's and while it's great to go down the list of wedding norms, my first and strongest suggestion to any couple is to create a day that really rings true to who you are.
 Let me repeat that, create a day that is completely true to who you two are.

 Don't be afraid to step out of the box, say no to all the things that perhaps the wedding industry makes you feel like you have to have or do.
 Be bold and make a wedding + elopement that's completely your own.
 Whether that's choosing to get married on top of a mountain or in your family backyard, saying your vows during a first look, or shaking off any wedding traditions that just don't quite fit you two; I'm here to tell you that you can do things your own way to keep it truly sincere.